rohitsinghlab/KolossuS/README.md

                         desired file path for output
 ```

+Note that the fasta file should contain **all** of the sequences (including the full substrate sequences).
+We'll get the appropriate windows from the pairs file.

-To get esm embeddings, you can use the `kolossus-extract` command.
+To get the ESM-2 embeddings for your protein sequences, you can use the `kolossus-extract` command.

 ```
 usage: kolossus-extract [-h] -i I [--model MODEL] [--device DEVICE] -o O